safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 const txHash = await protocolKit.getTransactionHash(safeTx);

 // Instantiate the api-kit
-const apiKit = new SafeApiKit({ chainId }); // Use the chainId where you have the Safe Account deployed
+const apiKit = new SafeApiKit({ chainId }); // Use the chainId where you have the Safe account deployed

 // Extract the signer address and the signature const signerAddress = (await ethAdapter1.getSignerAddress()) || '0x';